nathanlc/dont-be-strangers/README.md

 - Add notifications / reminders.
 - Test the removeExpired methods.
 App should be initiated with a "time machine" so that these can be easily tested.
 - Refresh token when need be.
+- Make web app so it can be a "mobile" app.
 - Define "authenticated" endpoints (to share authentication logic), middleware?.
 - Tracy figure out callstack empty.
 No symbols, related to dsymutil macos issue?
 - Tracy Flame graph?